 N=The number of compounding periods

-I=The amount of interest charged to the principle over the investment time frame
+I=The amount of interest charged to the principal over the investment time frame

 Compound Interest Formula

-Compound interest is a way of accumulating interest on principle.
-When money is borrowed, the borrower is usually required to pay the supplier of the funds a rate of interest until the principle has been repaid.
+Compound interest is a way of accumulating interest on principal.
+When money is borrowed, the borrower is usually required to pay the supplier of the funds a rate of interest until the principal has been repaid.
 This is a simply concept to understand, but can have many complex ramifications, depending on how the interest is being calculated.

 Compounding interest refers to way in which interest is calculated in subsequent periods.
-When interest is charged for a period of time that the money is borrowed, such as a year, this interest is then added to the original principle, and the interest for the next year is charged on the new, larger principle amount.
+When interest is charged for a period of time that the money is borrowed, such as a year, this interest is then added to the original principal, and the interest for the next year is charged on the new, larger principal amount.